Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

 And only use results from the specified OUS from the [Ldap Account Access](#LdapAccess) section.

-Rancher would then use the **name** attribute in Ldap as the name for the Identity within our api.
+Rancher would then use the **name** attribute in Ldap as the name for the [[Identity|Identity And Authentication]] within our api.
 The **distingushedname** attribute would be used as its externalId which is what we store in our database for Environment/environment membership.

  ***We currently only support direct membership.***